CAL Actor Language: Expressions

 Unlike languages such as C, CAL makes a strong distinction between statements and expressions.
-They have very distinct roles, very distinct meanings, and they can never be used interchangeably.
-An expression in CAL is a piece of code whose sole purpose is to compute a value.
-We also say that an expression has a value, or that it evaluates to a value.
+They have very distinct roles, very distinct meanings, and can never be used interchangeably.
+An expression in CAL is a piece of code which sole purpose is to compute a value.
+An expression has a value, or that it evaluates to a value.
 For most expressions, the value that they evaluate to will depend on the values of one or more variables at the time when the expression is evaluated.
-Since variable values may change over time, the same expression may have different values when evaluated at different points in time.
+Since variable values may change over time, the same expression may have different values when evaluated at different times.

 Atomic expressions

 Probably the most fundamental expressions are constants.
 Another group of basic expressions are variable references.
 Syntactically, a variable is any sequence of letters and digits.
 One important property of expressions is that they are guaranteed not to change variables (we also say they have no side effects)—consequently, within an expression, multiple references to the same variable will always yield the same result.